Frequently Asked Questions:

 Can you help me design my tile?

-Yes, We also offer graphic services if you don’t feel comfortable using our online tile designer.
-We can resize your image, crop it to the desired size, change the color or convert the file format, slice it for a mural or we even can assist you in the complete graphic production for your project.
+Yes, We also offer graphic services for more complex project.
+From simple graphic adjustment service to complete project design service.
 Just contact us and we will be happy to assist you.
-We charge $60.00 per hour for our graphic service with a 15 minutes minimum per project.
+We charge $80.00 per hour for our graphic service with a one hour minimum per project.